-- 1. Touch the CLEAN MODE button in the MENU.
+- 1. In the MENU, touch the CLEAN MODE button.
 The CLEAN SCREEN screen appears, see Figure 27: Clean Screen Menu on page 36. - 2.
 Touch the CONFIRM CLEANING THE SCREEN button to start the CLEAN MODE.
 The AlphaLine instrument switches to the CLEAN MODE COUNTDOWN page and starts the countdown sequence, see for example Figure 28: Clean mode Countdown (Example) on page 36. - Note For safety reason, if an alert is active and needs attention of the operator, CLEAN MODE can not be started.